Danixu/ardumenu/README.md

 * Configurable colours for tft displays

 ## Changelog
+### 1.3.0
+- Now currentMenuItemIdx and currentMenuTable are public to detect in which menu and item we are.
+- Now range selection is faster.
+- Now is also compatible with ST7789

 ### 1.2.0
 - Rewritten some parts to save about 2k of Program Memory